HackYourFuture/Node.js/week1/MAKEME.md

 - don't be afraid to copy-paste this directly in the javascript file using as a multiline string.
 You shouldn't use a separate html file for now.
 - Do not forget to set the content-type to `text/html` so that the browser knows how to deal with the response.
 Use the function `response.setHeader(name, value)` - https://nodejs.org/api/http.html#http_response_setheader_name_value

 If you open the network tab you will notice that the browser tries to load the javascript `script.js`, but fails.
-This is because our server does not yet serve this file.
+This is because our server does not serve this file yet.
 So far the server only serves one thing, the html file.
 In order to serve different things, we somehow have to determine what is being requested.
 This is where the `request.url` comes in.
 If you open the network tab you can see that when the browser is requesting the html code it is using the url `http:\\localhost:3000\`.
 On the other hand, when the browser is requesting the javascript it is using the url `http:\\localhost:3000\script.js`.

 Step 5.
-Make the server listen to and send back the following javascript code.
+Make the server listen to requests at `http:\\localhost:3000\script.js` and send back the following javascript code.

 ```javascript
 document